andgineer/bombard/README.rst

 Publishing
 ----------

+Automatically published on pypi on create release on github.

+If for some reason you want to publish from local machine:
-Place pypi password into ~/.pypirc
+1) Place pypi password into ~/.pypirc
+2) `make upload`

 Documentation
 -------------